Duke-QCD/freestream/README.rst

 - Comparison against an analytic solution for a symmetric Gaussian initial state (computed in Mathematica).
 - Comparison against a randomly-generated initial condition without interpolation.

+These tests occasionally fail since there is a random component and the tolerance is somewhat stringent (every grid point must agree within 0.1%).
+When a test fails, it will print out a list of ratios (observed/expected).
+Typically the failures occur at the outermost grid cell where the system is very dilute, and even there it will only miss by ~0.2%.

 To generate visualizations, execute ``test.py`` as a script with two arguments, the test case to visualize and a PDF output file.
 There are three test cases: